-Depending on how far you plan on going on your first day two good choices for a camp spot are Skagit Queen or if you feel like going further to Thunder Basin (also known as the Horse Stock Camp).
-After passing by the Skagit Queen Camp you will soon see to your right a old broken down mining house that was in use over 100 years ago.
+Depending on how far you plan on going on your first day, there are two good choices for camping.
+The Skagit Queen or if you feel like going further, Thunder Basin (also known as the Horse Stock Camp).
+After passing by the Skagit Queen Camp you will soon see to your right an old broken down mining house that was in use over 100 years ago.
 You will also see an old pipeline that goes right through many of the switch backs you go up.
 After the many switch backs you are now officially in the same valley at Mount Logan itself.
 As you go further into the valley, the mountains finally come into view which you can see Logan, Buckner, and perhaps a few others if your lucky.
 Depending on what time of year you come here you may encounter snow by this point.
 Even in July there can be a lot of avalanche debris in the valley.

 Eventually the trail ends up crossing Thunder Creek with no bridge, fortunately the water is manageable but would still get you a bit wet.
 So to avoid this you may be fortunate enough to find a log crossing before encountering this part of the trail.
 I happened to find one a 100 foot to the left of where the trail traditionally crosses the creek.
 But I will warn you, I had to edge my way over it.